missionpinball/mpf-docs/faq/help/index.rst

 Where can I go for help?
 ------------------------

-If you're stuck with something, feel free to post to the `MPF Users Google Group <https://groups.google.com/forum/#!forum/mpf-users>`_.
+If you're stuck with something, feel free to post a message to the `MPF Users Google Group <https://groups.google.com/forum/#!forum/mpf-users>`_.

 I think I've found a bug.
 Now what?